The Wildlife Society Wildlife Policy and Programs implements the mission of TWS, working to ensure policies:

 - Assist wildlife professionals by helping them achieve science-based management and conservation of wildlife populations and habitats.

-TWS’ Government Affairs & Partnerships program covers a broad range of policy priorities related to wildlife research, management, and conservation.
+TWS’ Wildlife Policy and Programs covers a broad range of policy priorities related to wildlife research, management, and conservation.
 Program staff advance those priorities by communicating with Congress, the Administration, and relevant state, provincial and federal agencies, and preparing and facilitating the development of position statements, technical reviews, fact sheets, policy briefs, policy priority reference lists, and news articles.
 The Program also supports TWS Sections and Chapters with policy engagement in local or regional issues through the Conservation Affairs Network and its Policy Toolkit.

 Government Affairs & Partnerships Staff